-Report on the Audit of the Standalone Financial Statements
+Report on the Audit of the Standalone Financial Statements Opinion

-We have audited the accompanying Ind AS Standalone Financial Statements of SIL Investments Limited ("the Company"), which comprises of the Balance Sheet as at 31st March 2023, the Statement of Profit and Loss (including Other Comprehensive Income), Statement of cash flows and Statement of changes in equity for the year then ended, and notes to the Standalone Financial Statements, including a summary of significant accounting policies and other explanatory information (hereinafter referred to as "the Standalone Financial Statements").
+We have audited the accompanying Ind AS Standalone Financial Statements of SIL Investments Limited ("the Company"), which comprises of the Standalone Balance sheet as at 31st March 2024, the Standalone Statement of Profit and Loss (Including Other Comprehensive Income), Standalone Statement of cash flows and Statement of changes in equity for the year then ended, and notes to the Standalone Financial Statements, including a summary of material accounting policies and other explanatory information (hereinafter referred to as "the Standalone Financial Statements").

-In our opinion and to the best of our information and according to the explanations given to us, the aforesaid Standalone Financial Statements give the information required by Companies Act, 2013, as amended (the "Act") in the manner so required and give a true and fair view in conformity with the Indian Accounting Standards prescribed under section 133 of the Act read with the Companies (Indian Accounting Standards) Rules, 2015, as amended, ("Ind AS") and other accounting principles generally accepted in India, of the state of affairs of the Company as at 31st March, 2023, and its profit (Financial performance including other comprehensive income), its cash flows and changes in equity for the year ended on that date.
+In our opinion and to the best of our information and according to the explanations given to us, the aforesaid Standalone Financial Statements give the information required by Companies Act, 2013, as amended (the "Act") in the manner so required and give a true and fair view in conformity with the Indian Accounting Standards prescribed under section 133 of the Act read with the Companies (Indian Accounting Standards) Rules, 2015, as amended, ("Ind AS") and other accounting principles generally accepted in India, of the state of affairs of the Company as at 31st March, 2024, and its profit (Financial performance including other comprehensive income), its cash flows and changes in equity for the year ended on that date.